-Erosion Control Materials Includes straw and seed, geo-textile fabric, wire, and other small hand tools.
+Erosion Control Materials - Includes straw and seed, geo-textile fabric, wire, and other small hand tools.
 Straw will be used to provide interim erosion control at areas of ground disturbance.
 Other materials will help construct silt fences.
 This is necessary to protect water quality.
+Procured by applicant.

-Water Diversion Materials Includes flex pipe, water pumps (water quality management), sandbags, sand, plastic sheeting, tape, wire, and other small hand tools.
+Water Diversion Materials - Includes flex pipe, water pumps (water quality management), sandbags, sand, plastic sheeting, tape, wire, and other small hand tools.
 Materials will help construct the water bypass diversion system.
 This is necessary to protect water quality.
+Procured by applicant.

-Small Equipment rental Includes chainsaw (for managing LWM), heavy-duty drill (Hole Hawg) with timber bit for drilling through LWM structure logs prior to anchoring, generator and impact driver to cinch down the nuts and washers, and water trailer to manage dirty water at the site.

-Log tongs- Log tong excavator attachments will be used to grapple logs and install the large wood features within the project area.
+Small Equipment rental - Includes chainsaw (for managing LWM), heavy-duty drill (Hole Hawg) with timber bit for drilling through LWM structure logs prior to anchoring, generator and impact driver to cinch down the nuts and washers, and water trailer to manage dirty water at the site.
+Procured by Sub-contractor.Log tongs- Log tong excavator attachments will be used to grapple logs and install the large wood features within the project area.
+Procured by Sub-contractor.

-Revegetation Materials - Trees, shrubs, plants, and seed - will be used to replant the disturbed project areas to facilitate re-growth of the vegetation community proximal to the proposed project.
+Trees, shrubs, plants, and seed - These materials will be used to re-plant the disturbed project areas to facilitate re-growth of the vegetation community proximal to the proposed project.
+Procured by applicant.

 Survey gear rental and materials- A total station and associated tools will be used to set and check grading boundaries for the proposed excavation and will also be used to establish baseline post construction geometries for physical monitoring of the project performance.
 Stakes, spikes, paint, and flagging will be purchased as reference points and markers for grading extents.
+Procured by subcontractor.

 Fuel - Gasoline and diesel fuel will be required to run the heavy equipment and to provide transportation to the project site.
 Procured by subcontractor.

-Biological survey gear rental includes the rental of waders and wading boots for conducting cold weather flow surveys and water quality sampling; the rental of dry suit, mask and snorkel, and minnow traps for conducting the functional use biological surveys per the FRGP Guidelines for this project type; and rite-in-the-rain paper for recording data and making field notes on observations.
+Biological survey gear rental - includes the rental of waders and wading boots for conducting cold weather flow surveys and water quality sampling; the rental of dry suit, mask and snorkel, and minnow traps for conducting the functional use biological surveys per the FRGP Guidelines for this project type; and rite-in-the-rain paper for recording data and making field notes on observations.
+Procured by subcontractor.

-Water quality sampling equipment rental and related materials Includes the rental of hand-held water quality meters designed for field applications that conform to and utilize a USEPA-approved algorithm/method for the sample readings.
+Water quality sampling equipment rental and related materials - Includes the rental of hand-held water quality meters designed for field applications that conform to and utilize a USEPA-approved algorithm/method for the sample readings.
 Water quality monitoring is required to collect base-line data, monitor water quality during dewatering and pre-construction activities, to document water quality post-construction and during re-watering of the construction site once natural flows are re-established, and to monitor water quality during habitat feature construction and all other in-water work.
 Water quality sampling for the required first and second post-construction seasons monitoring requirements as per the FRGP Guidelines.
 Documentation of water quality parameter results will be recorded on the required Daily Water Quality Sample Form as provided in the FRGP Guidelines.
 Rite-in-the-rain paper for the required daily water quality sampling form and pencils.
-Procured by subcontractor.
 See Water Quality Sampling Plan attached in the Supplemental Documents.
+Procured by Sub-contractor.